The Protagonists (1999 film): Production

 Production on the film began in 1998, with principal photography taking place in London.

 Release

 The Protagonists had its world premiere at the 56th Venice International Film Festival on 8 September 1999.
 The film was released in Italy on 10 September 1999 by Medusa Distribuzione.

 It was released in the United Kingdom on DVD on 13 October 2014 by Argent Films.

 Critical reception

-The film received negative reviews from critics.
+The film received negative reviews from Italian critics.